teeaarbee/blog/content/week_32.md

 The same can be seen with a lot of dead channels like the channel might be dying but the person has very good skills of conveying his or her message or

-The way their video is edited its much more cleaner and professional looking.
+The way their video is edited it's very clean and professional looking.

-With that I concluded that relevance might die over time but the skill acquired does not.
+With that I concluded that **relevance might die over time but the skill acquired does not**.

 And those same people can use those skills along with a few new skills to kickstart a diff project or to get a job or some shit like that.